Performing arts in Louisville, Kentucky

 The performing arts community in Louisville, Kentucky is undergoing a renaissance.
 The Kentucky Center, dedicated in 1983, located in the downtown hotel and entertainment district, is a premiere performing arts center.
 It features a variety of plays and concerts, and is the performance home of the Louisville Ballet, Louisville Orchestra, Broadway Across America - Louisville, Music Theatre Louisville, Stage One, KentuckyShow! and the Kentucky Opera, which is the twelfth oldest opera in the United States.
 The center also manages the historic W. L. Lyons Brown Theatre, which opened in 1925 and is patterned after New York's acclaimed Music Box Theatre.

 Actors Theatre of Louisville is another performing arts center that has become the cornerstone of the revitalization of Louisville's Main Street.
-As the centerpiece of the city's urban cultural district, Actors Theatre has significant economic impact on a vital downtown life.
-Highly acclaimed for its artistic programming and business acumen, Actors Theatre hosts the Humana Festival of New American Plays each Spring.
-It also presents approximately six hundred performances of about thirty productions during its year-round season, composed of a diverse array of contemporary and classical fare.
-It has attracted one of the largest per capita subscription audiences in the country and logs an annual attendance of over 200,000.
+As the centerpiece of the city's urban cultural district, Actors Theatre had significant economic impact on a vital downtown life.

-The Louisville Palace, one of the city's venues for the Louisville Orchestra, is an elegant, ornate theatre in downtown Louisville's theatre district.
-In addition to orchestra performances, the theatre also shows popular movies, old and new, as well as concerts by popular artists.
+The Palace Theatre is an ornate theatre in downtown Louisville's theatre district.
+The theatre shows popular movies, old and new, as well as concerts by popular artists.
 Located nearby is the Kentucky Theater, which was built in 1921 and operated for 60 years as a movie house, but was closed and was almost demolished in 1986.
 Ultimately it was saved by local arts advocates, and the newly renovated Kentucky Theater opened its doors in 2000 and has become a community arts center and art film house.